EllandeVED/NumWorks-App-For-Mac/README.md

 ## Info & Usage Notes

-- The app requires an **internet connection at least once** on first launch to load the calculator
+- An **internet connection is required at least once** on first launch to load the calculator
   (offline support is planned)
-- Once loaded, the calculator stays available until you shut down your Mac
+- Once loaded, the calculator remains available until you shut down your Mac

 ### Accessing the Settings

 You can open the settings panel in two ways:

-1. **Right-click** the menu bar icon
+1. Right-click the menu bar icon
-2. From the macOS menu bar:
-   **NumWorksApp → Settings**
+2. From the macOS menu bar: **NumWorksApp → Settings**

 <img width="357" height="308" alt="Settings Menu" src="https://github.com/user-attachments/assets/cbd895cd-71b2-44a3-8bd5-2d7047f08399" />

 ---

-## Disclaimer
+## License

+This project is licensed under the **MIT License**.

+Copyright (c) 2025 **EllandeVED**

+This project embeds the official **NumWorks web calculator**, which is developed and licensed separately by NumWorks under the **GNU General Public License v3 (GPL-3.0)**.

-This project is **not affiliated with NumWorks**.
+This project is **not affiliated with, endorsed by, or sponsored by NumWorks**.
-It simply embeds the official NumWorks web calculator into a macOS app for convenience.

 ---

 ## Contributing & Feedback

 Issues, suggestions, and pull requests are welcome.
 If you find this app useful, feel free to star the repository.